mhall119/applications-blinken/README.md

     - Fixed web browser launch for help
     - Improved automation for snapcraft.yaml file generation.
     - More debugging of phonon gstreamer plugins non-functionality.
+    - Added snapcraft-kubuntu for builds that work with cleanbuild.